confluentinc/ccloud-sdk-go-v2/networking-privatelink/v1/docs/NetworkingV1GcpPrivateLinkAttachmentStatus.md

 SetKind sets Kind field to given value.

-### GetServiceAttachments
+### GetServiceAttachment

-`func (o *NetworkingV1GcpPrivateLinkAttachmentStatus) GetServiceAttachments() []NetworkingV1GcpPscServiceAttachment`
+`func (o *NetworkingV1GcpPrivateLinkAttachmentStatus) GetServiceAttachment() NetworkingV1GcpPscServiceAttachment`

-GetServiceAttachments returns the ServiceAttachments field if non-nil, zero value otherwise.
+GetServiceAttachment returns the ServiceAttachment field if non-nil, zero value otherwise.

-### GetServiceAttachmentsOk
+### GetServiceAttachmentOk

-`func (o *NetworkingV1GcpPrivateLinkAttachmentStatus) GetServiceAttachmentsOk() (*[]NetworkingV1GcpPscServiceAttachment, bool)`
+`func (o *NetworkingV1GcpPrivateLinkAttachmentStatus) GetServiceAttachmentOk() (*NetworkingV1GcpPscServiceAttachment, bool)`

-GetServiceAttachmentsOk returns a tuple with the ServiceAttachments field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetServiceAttachmentOk returns a tuple with the ServiceAttachment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetServiceAttachments
+### SetServiceAttachment

-`func (o *NetworkingV1GcpPrivateLinkAttachmentStatus) SetServiceAttachments(v []NetworkingV1GcpPscServiceAttachment)`
+`func (o *NetworkingV1GcpPrivateLinkAttachmentStatus) SetServiceAttachment(v NetworkingV1GcpPscServiceAttachment)`

-SetServiceAttachments sets ServiceAttachments field to given value.
+SetServiceAttachment sets ServiceAttachment field to given value.